Yunagiri/Yunagiri/README.md

 # 💬 About me 💬

 Hi!
-My name is Viet Phuong DINH, autonomous stuff enthousiast.
+My name is Lucien, autonomous stuff enthousiast.

 I am specialized in Systems, Networking and Telecommunications and am heavily interested in the idea of bringing intelligence to the edge: Robots, autonomous decision makings, electronics and communication between sensors... all these notions speak to me.